-- (a) In terms of section 63(2) of the Companies Act, 2013, no company shall capitalise its profits or reserves for the purpose of issuing fully paid-up bonus shares, unless - it is authorised by its articles; - (b) It has been authorized by the shareholders in a general meeting of the company, on the recommendation of the Board of Directors; - (c) It has not defaulted in the payment of interest or principal in respect of fixed deposits or debt securities, if any issued by it; - (d) It has not defaulted in respect of the payment of statutory dues of the employees, such as contribution to provident fund, gratuity and bonus; - (e) The partly paid up shares, if any outstanding on the date of allotment have been made fully paid up.
+In terms of section 63(2) of the Companies Act, 2013 no company shall capitalise its profits or reserves for the purpose of issuing fully paid-up bonus shares, unless it is authorised by its articles;

+- (a) It has been authorized by the shareholders in a general meeting of the company, on the recommendation of the Board of Directors: - (b) It has not defaulted in the payment of interest or principal in respect of fixed deposits or debt securities, if any issued by it; - (c) It has not defaulted in respect of the payment of statutory dues of the employees, such as contribution to provident fund, gratuity and bonus; - (d) The partly paid up shares, if any outstanding on the date of allotment have been made fully paid up.

-No Bonus shares in lieu of dividend
+No Bonus shares in lieu of dividend [Section 62(3)]

 The bonus shares shall not be issued in lieu of dividend.
-[Section 63(3)]